 Waiving the appraisal can also help speed up the closing process.
 Depending on where you live, there may only be a limited number of qualified appraisers that your lender trusts.
 So, by skipping this step, you avoid potential delays that could impact the closing.

-The downside is that you won’t be entirely sure that the home is worth the amount you offer.
+The main downside of an appraisal waiver is that you won’t be entirely sure that the home is worth the amount you offer.
 The point of an appraisal is to verify that the home is worth roughly what you’re paying for it.
 While the computerized comps pulled by the lender are generally accurate, they aren’t as dependable as an actual appraisal.

 So, without an official valuation, there’s no guarantee that the home is worth the amount you’re offering.
 The chances are that if the lender is willing to skip the appraisal, there’s little risk that you overpaid.
 But you can’t be entirely sure, and if you need to sell in the near future, there’s a chance that you won’t get as much as you paid.